nvaccess/nvda/projectDocs/dev/lint.md

 ## Pre-commit hooks

-[Pre-commit hooks](https://pre-commit.com/) can be used to automatically run linting.
+[Pre-commit hooks](https://pre-commit.com/) can be used to automatically run linting on files staged for commit.
 From a shell, perform:

 1. `venvUtils\ensureAndActivate.bat`